jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 Three main parts:

 - **Render loop:** How to create a render loop using Canvas and `requestAnimationFrame`.

 - **Vector logic:** Adding, subtracting and multiplying points in a 2D space.

 - **Update behaviour:** Configuring each piece to independently decide how to move.

 ![Example screenshot](./rock-paper-scissors-example.png)

 **No dependencies.** This tutorial is focused on learning how things work under the hood.
-For production code I'd strongly consider using stable and well tested libraries.
+For production code, I'd strongly consider using stable and well tested libraries.

-For a working example check out [the complete source-code](/Users/jhope/code/tutorial-canvas-rps/src/main.ts).
+For a working example, check out [the complete source-code](/Users/jhope/code/tutorial-canvas-rps/src/main.ts).

 ## Step 1.
 Initial Setup

 You'll need a place to write your:

 - HTML and CSS,

 - TypeScript (or JavaScript).

 I'd recommend [Vite](https://vitejs.dev/guide/) as it's quick to get started with whilst still giving you nice features like auto-refreshing your page when you make changes.